 Festivals of Nepal

-The lifestyle of Nepalese people are as varied as the landscape they live in.
-Modern consumerism flourishes in the upper middle class while traditional hard manual labour is widespread in rural areas.
-Religion and deep-seated traditions continues to influence everyday life heavily.
+The lifestyle of Nepalese people is as varied as the landscape they live in.
+Modern consumerism flourishes in the upper middle class while traditional hard manual labor is widespread in rural areas.
+Religion and deep-seated traditions continue to influence everyday life heavily.
 But everybody seems to enjoy lingering in the sunshine of the chilly winter mornings with a hot cup of tea.

-Nepal’s rich culture comes alive on the occasions of it’s numerous festivals.
-Most of the festivals are derived from Hinduism, Buddhism, Indigenous traditions or even a conglomeration of all three.
-Calendar is fairly packed with colourful events all year round.
-Every celebration has it’s own rituals and ceremonies, ranging from serious sacrifices and mysterious mask dances to days of splashing water and coloured powder on each other.
+Nepal’s rich culture comes alive on the occasion of its numerous festivals.
+Most of the festivals are derived from Hinduism, Buddhism, Indigenous traditions, or even a conglomeration of all three.
+The calendar is fairly packed with colorful events all year round.
+Every celebration has its rituals and ceremonies, ranging from serious sacrifices and mysterious mask dances to days of splashing water and colored powder on each other.
 But underneath all the fun and games, there’s usually deep religious and mythological symbolism buried.
-Their dates are fixed by the position of moon and stars, and so they may come in different months on different years.
+Their dates are fixed by the position of the moon and stars, and so they may come in different months in different years.

 Nepal Festival Calendar